DaneHarrison/Project-Y/res/devlog.md

 September 3:
 Dane (5 hrs)
-- Used TDD to develope most of LEDStrip classes (invalid and edge cases remaining)
+- Used TDD to develop most of LEDStrip classes (invalid and edge cases remaining)
-- Improved LEDDisplay interface (better encapsulation, DRY and easier to read)
+- Improved LEDDisplay classes (better encapsulation, DRY and easier to read)
 - Learnt can call delete from constructor but problems arise if instance variables are used or a non default deconstructor is used

 <br>